rodlie/animsvg/README.md

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](LICENSE.md) for more details.**

+Friction includes some icons from Blender.
+These icons are released under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Contributors

 ### Friction